big-data-lab-umbc/cybertraining/year-3-projects/team-7/README.md

 1.download_viirs_samples.py: use collocated calipso-viirs dataset to download VIIRS granule based on filename

+Experiments using 256 by 256 pixels subsets of VIIRS imagery collocating with CALIPSO tracks:

 2.cal_pixel_label_256.py: generate 256 by 256 images/data: mask, predictor, figure, composite, and landtype

 3.kmeans_one_image.py: use K-means clustering to cluster one image within the test set

 4.kmeans_average_accuracy.py: use kmeans clustering method to cluster all images within the test set and calculate average accuracy

-5.multi_metholds_one_image.py: use three different clustering methods (K-means, K-medoids, Fuzzy C-means) to cluster one image within the test set

-6.multi_methods_average_accuracy.py: use three different clustering methods to cluster all images within the test set and calculate average accuracy
+Experiments using the entire subsets of VIIRS imagery collocating with CALIPSO tracks:

-7.test_entire_granule.py: experiment test on a VIIRS-CALIPSO granule subset (larger than 256 by 256 pixels) from extracting data, K-means, accuracy evaluation in one python code
+5.test_entire_granule.py: experiment test on a VIIRS-CALIPSO granule subset from extracting data, K-means, accuracy evaluation in one python code

 **Instructions on how to run the code**

-1.download_viirs_samples.py: able to run on taki
+All codes able to run on taki

-Code 2 - 7 requires satpy, but currently taki does not support satpy.
-Users are encouraged to use other satellite data processing libraries to work this around on taki.
+Code location: /umbc/xfs1/cybertrn/cybertraining2020/team7/research/VIIRS-SIPS/